 I adore writing the Ask Amy Green series for readers of 10+.
 Amy is thirteen and lives in Dublin.
 She is very close to her seventeen-year-old aunt, the rather crazy Clover and together they have all kinds of wonderful adventures.

-There are five books to date in the series:
+There are six books in the series:

 Ask Amy Green: Boy Trouble

 Ask Amy Green: Wedding Belles

 Wedding fever!
 Amy’s mum is preparing to tie the knot with Dave – but while everyone’s been caught up in confetti and cake, the groom has gone AWOL.

 Meanwhile, Amy’s boyfriend, Seth, isn’t speaking to her and her best friend, Mills, is having yet more boy trouble.
 Can life get any more complicated for Amy?

 The last book in the Ask Amy Green series.